pharpala/Dash/README.md

 1. Download the [JDK version 18.0.2.1](https://www.oracle.com/java/technologies/downloads/).
 Skip this if you already have it
 2. Download the zip file according to your operating system.
 3. Extract the zip file to a location of your choosing.
 4. Open the run.bat file that is in Dash folder that you extracted.
 Windows Defender might step in here saying the file is not trustworthy.
-In this case, click "More Info" and click "Run anyway" (You can trust me).
+In this case, click "More Info" and click "Run anyway" (I promise I´m not an hacker).

 At this point the game should run and you can play away!

-# Troubleshooting
+## Troubleshooting

-## Java is not dealing with your `.jar` files
+## Issues with Java handling `.jar` files

 If you see that the `Dash.jar` file is not being opened with by Java (it is in the extracted folder from the `.zip`), you must change the app that `.jar` files are opened with.
 On your system, you might see the `.jar` file with a WinRAR icon or some other app.
 First, make sure you have done the first step shown in the Downloading Steps.